PeteZaSayari/emacs-cs/README.md

 ## Rationale

-I'm studying the IBM Emacs tutorial (to read it follow the link given in the following sections) and I feel the need of taking note of what I'm reading.
+I'm reading the IBM Emacs tutorial (to read it follow the link given in the following sections) and I feel the need of taking note of what I'm reading.
 So I started to write this cheat sheet.